TK72/FAST-LIVOSAM/README.md

 Demo videos can be found in the `assets/` directory of this repository, including:

-* Dynamic object removal
+* CenterPoint 3D detection and Dynamic object removal
 * Global mapping
-* TensorRT-based CenterPoint 3D detection

 ---